abumusasakib/number-plate-recognition-system/README.md

 18. **pdfkit**, **wkhtmltopdf** (for converting html to pdf) (install from **<https://wkhtmltopdf.org/downloads.html>**)

 * **For Windows, install all requirements by running "pip install -r requirements.txt" in a virtual environment or install them one by one**
-* **For Linux, run *sudo su* and install requirements one by one and follow instructions at <https://iotdesignpro.com/projects/real-time-license-plate-recognition-using-raspberry-pi-and-python> in order to install pytesseract and opencv (use pip3 for installation)**
+* **For Linux, run *sudo su* and install requirements one by one and follow instructions at <https://iotdesignpro.com/projects/real-time-license-plate-recognition-using-raspberry-pi-and-python> and <https://stackoverflow.com/questions/63669752/building-wheel-for-opencv-python-pep-517-runs-forever> in order to install pytesseract and opencv (use pip3 for installation)**

 ## How to Run